suyinwb/Plotly_Deployment/README.md

 Some of the dataset have null values.

 #### 7. Acknowledging Limitations
 Some of the null values in wfreqs will cause the gauge chart to show " - ".
+Using isNaN function to make these null values to 0 for better visualisation.
+However, this might get mistaken as zero value by some users.

 #### 8. Making the Call:
 The "Proper" Conclusion is indicated below on [Summary](#summary)